Watch the Video Tutorial!

 Follow these instructions to create and digitize a hatch.

 - Select a closed object to be hatched (such as a rectangle or polyline).
 If hatching a wall or other odd-shaped surface, you may use the use the ‘Single Elements to Polyline’ tool found under the ‘change’ ribbon to create a polyline first, which can then be hatched.
+Reminder to first explode any polylines, before joining back into a larger polyline.

 - As prompted in the Command Window, select the object to be hatched.
 After selecting the bounding object, You may also select closed objects (polylines or rectangles) within the original hatched area to be ignored, such as a cutout.